Learn through practice how and why Liberating Structures work

 “The workshop helped me learn and practice some of the LS tools.
 I now understand enough to read about the other tools and apply them as well” — Michael Smith, Director of Orquestando

-During the workshop, I asked participants to consider various Facebook products and services and where they fall on the Ecocycle.
-I encouraged them to think of themselves as part of focus group, and Facebook is asking them, as a Facebook user, where do these features and capabilities live on the Ecocycle.
-We explored the following Facebook services: Groups, Events, Messenger, Chat, Dating, Fundraisers, Newsfeed, Security + Privacy, and Facebook Live
+During the workshop, Douglas asked participants to consider various Facebook products and services and where they fall on the Ecocycle.
+He encouraged them to think of themselves as part of a focus group, and Facebook is asking them: “As a Facebook user, where do these features and capabilities live on the Ecocycle?”
+The following Facebook services were explored: Groups, Events, Messenger, Dating, Newsfeed, Security + Privacy, and Facebook Live.

 “I found the strategies and techniques provided by the LS methods to be ideal for the groups where there are frequently power differences amongst participants.
 The LS methods substantially reduce that differential “— Andres Guariguata, LCSW